k8-proxy/aws-jmeter-test-engine/jmeter-icap-poc/instructions/how-to-use-create_stack_dash.md

 1. Install [Python](https://www.python.org/downloads/).

-2. Ensure boto3 and requests python packages are installed.
+2. Ensure boto3, requests and dotenv python packages are installed.
 This can be done using the following console commands:

 ```
 pip install boto3
 pip install requests
+pip install python-dotenv
 ```

 3. Set AWS authentication for the Cloudformation stack that will be created.
 This can be done by configuring AWS on the machine running the script using this script.
 Make sure AWS CLI is installed on the machine and that a user exists with an AWS access key (can be created under IAM, Security Credentials in the AWS console), then run the following commands: